ImaanBontle/SDV-immersive-weathers/README.md

 <!--Acknowledgements-->
 ## Special Thanks <a id="acknowledgements"></a>

-I'd like to extend a huge thank you to [ConcernedApe][concernedape] for creating this joyful masterpiece.
-Without your imagination, generosity and dedication, none of us would be here.
+I'd like to extend a huge thank you to [ConcernedApe][concernedape] for creating this masterpiece.
+Without your imagination, generosity and dedication, we wouldn't be here.
+Thank you from the bottom of my heart.
 You deserve all of your success and more.
-Thank you from the bottom of my heart.

-Additionally, I'd like to thank [Pathoschild][pathoschild] for creating SMAPI and for enabling the modding commmunity to thrive because of it.
-I'd also like to thank all the modders who contributed to its success over the years, for building this community, and for contributing collectively to the [amazing resources][stardew-modding-wiki] that taught me how to mod in C#.
+I'd additionally like to thank [Pathoschild][pathoschild] for creating SMAPI and for enabling the modding commmunity to thrive.
+I'd like to thank the modders who collectively contributed to its success, built this community, and created the [amazing resources][stardew-modding-wiki] that showed me how to mod in C#.

-I would also like to specifically mention the following individuals:
+I would also like to specifically thank the following individuals:

 - [spacechase0][spacechase0] for creating the [Generic Mod Config Menu][gmcm-link] and its API.
-- [Pepoluan][Pepoluan] for providing an API for [Even Better RNG][even-better-rng-link].
+- [Pepoluan][Pepoluan] for providing the API for [Even Better RNG][even-better-rng-link].

-Lastly, I'd like to thank personally all the players who have downloaded and enjoyed my mods.
-I am extremely grateful for your support.
-I hope you have many happy years ahead in the Valley.
+In closing, I'd like to personally thank all the players who have downloaded and enjoyed my mods.
+I am eternally grateful for your support.
+May you have many happy years ahead in the Valley.

 <div align="right">